Corner Cabinet Makeover

 photo of removing rubber gasket and glass panel

-After that, we carefully and gently put aside the glass and got rid of the not-so-pretty metal trim that just sat in the opening.
+After that, we carefully and gently put aside the glass and got rid of the not so pretty metal trim that just sat in the opening.
 Yes, we were actually glad to toss away the trim for good!

-Cleaning the Corner Cabinet
+Cleaning Corner Cabinet

+After removing all hardware and glass, we cleaned the entire piece with Krud Kutter and a damp rag.
 This helped to remove any dirt and grime that had accumulated over the years.
-We then rinsed the cabinet with a clean damp rag to make sure it was completely clean and then we just let it dry.
+We then rinsed everything with a clean, damp rag to make sure it was completely clean, and then we just let it dry.

 Filling Knicks, Holes, and Dings